 Laws and rules our members helped enact have increased renewable energy in New Mexico, but we have a long way to go.

+Our chapter works to transition from oil, gas, uranium and coal to clean, renewable energy.
 In the Legislature, chapter staff and volunteers successfully lobbied for the law that requires utilities to reach 20 percent renewable energy by 2020.
 In 2015, hundreds of Rio Grande Chapter supporters contacted their state representatives and senators in a successful campaign to stop an attempt to gut the law.

 The Rio Grande Chapter also advocates at the Public Regulation Commission, which holds incredible power over our state's energy policy.
 We’ve helped enact strong net-metering rules (which guide how utilities pay customers with solar at their business or residence), successfully lobbied for rules to increase the amount of solar energy that utilities are required to provide under the Renewable Energy Act, and protected those rules from being undermined by hostile forces.